tundish/inimitable/dlg/wednesday.rst

 [TRIPITAKA]_

     So I tap, tap, tap.
-And you pick up three coins.
+And in response you pick up three coins.

 .. property:: SETTINGS.punchline-states-refresh 04.html